Photo of a dentist in Walnut Creek, CA pointing to a dental implant x-ray with different potential problems highlighted. No text on the image.

 Seek urgent help for spreading swelling, fever, severe uncontrolled pain, sudden numbness, implant mobility, heavy bleeding, or severe sinus symptoms.
 Call your provider the same day or visit an emergency clinic if you cannot reach your surgeon.

-Looking for help with dental implants problems side effects in Walnut Creek CA?
+Looking for help with dental implant problems and side effects in Walnut Creek, CA?

-Ali Alijanian, DDS, Inc. in Walnut Creek CA offers board-certified oral and maxillofacial surgery, CBCT imaging, guided-surgery protocols, and IV sedation for complex implant problems.
-Their on-site lab and digital workflow speed diagnosis and repairs for many dental implants problems side effects.
+Ali Alijanian, DDS, Inc. in Walnut Creek, CA, offers board-certified oral and maxillofacial surgery, CBCT imaging, guided-surgery protocols, and IV sedation for complex implant problems.
+Their on-site lab and digital workflow speed diagnosis and repairs for many dental implant problems and side effects.
 If you have persistent pain, swelling, numbness, or loose restorations, request an evaluation or second opinion promptly to protect your implant and overall health.
-Choosing an experienced, board‑certified surgeon and early intervention lowers long‑term risks and improves outcomes for dental implants problems side effects in Walnut Creek CA.
+Choosing an experienced, board‑certified surgeon and early intervention lowers long‑term risks and improves outcomes for dental implant problems and side effects in Walnut Creek, CA.